kikuchy/kenin/README.md

 **Battery Included** ...
 Kenin-Android provides useful classes and methods for validating Android widgets and easy to start using.

+## Kenin-Kotlin & Kenin-Kotlin-Android

+**Easy to Write and Read** ...
+The DSL made with Kotlin will help implementing and maintaining your codes.

 # Change Log

+* 0.0.4
+	* Support Kotlin DSL
+	* Expands type boundary
 * 0.0.3
 	* Support Checkbox and add some Conditions
 * 0.0.2